 - Minerals: pegmatite rock deposits containing lithium-bearing minerals such as spodumene (primarily in Australia).

 The only operating lithium mine in the USA is Albemarle's Silver Peak Mine, which is currently producing less than 4,000 tonnes p.a. of lithium carbonate production from brines.

 With minimal lithium production currently in the USA, Rhyolite Ridge is ideally placed to become a significant domestic producer of this critical mineral.

 Importantly, it is likely to produce lithium at a lower cost than the current brine and spodumene lithium mines.

-The PFS projects Rhyolite Ridge to be a very low-cost lithium producer at US$1,796/tonne of lithium carbonate (with boric acid credit) - placing it at the bottom of the industry cost curve.
+The DFS projects Rhyolite Ridge to be a very low-cost lithium producer at US$2,510/tonne of LCE (with boric acid credit) - placing it at the bottom of the industry cost curve.

 The global lithium market is expanding rapidly due to an increase in the use of lithium-ion batteries for electric vehicle and energy storage applications.
 In recent years, the compound annual growth rate of lithium for battery applications was over 22% and is projected by Roskill to be more than 20% per year to 2028.